Abhinav-055/LITTLE-LEMON-RESTAURANT/README.md

-This project was built by me for Google's course on Django framework with assistance from the course.
+This project was built by me for Meta's course on Django framework with assistance from the course.